zzzprojects/learn-orm/tutorials/vb-net/constructors.md

 customer2.Print()
 ```

-Let's execute the above code and you will see the same values for both objects.
+Let's execute the above code, and you will see the same values for both objects.

 ```csharp
 Name: John, Address: 11 wall street